winder/hackathon/Tutorials/Java/Transactions.md

 **Info:**
-    You may want to verify account information periodically as well as transactions with asset information during the course of this workshop.
-You can use either the [Algo TestNet Explorer](https://testnet.algoexplorer.io/) or use the Purestake's [Goalseeker](https://goalseeker.purestake.io/algorand/testnet), which also facilitates search by asset ID.
+    You may want to verify account information periodically as well as transactions with asset information during this workshop.
+You can use either use the [Algo TestNet Explorer](https://testnet.algoexplorer.io/) or use the Purestake's [Goalseeker](https://goalseeker.purestake.io/algorand/testnet), which also facilitates search by asset ID.

 ![Figure Step 2-1 Use Purestake’s [Goalseeker](https://goalseeker.purestake.io/algorand/testnet) to search on Address, Transaction, Block or AssetID](/imgs/TutorialASA-01.png)
 **Figure Step 2-1** Purestake’s Goalseeker used to search Address,